koyotecoin/koyotecoin/doc/multisig-tutorial.md

 ./src/koyotecoin-cli -signet -rpcwallet="multisig_wallet_01" getbalances
 ```

-### 1.5 Create a PSBT
+### 1.5 Create a PSKT

 Unlike singlesig wallets, multisig wallets cannot create and sign transactions directly because they require the signatures of the co-signers.
-Instead they create a Partially Signed Koyotecoin Transaction (PSBT).
+Instead they create a Partially Signed Koyotecoin Transaction (PSKT).

-PSBT is a data format that allows wallets and other tools to exchange information about a Koyotecoin transaction and the signatures necessary to complete it. [[source](https://koyotecoinops.org/en/topics/psbt/)]
+PSKT is a data format that allows wallets and other tools to exchange information about a Koyotecoin transaction and the signatures necessary to complete it.

-The current PSBT version (v0) is defined in [BIP 174](https://github.com/koyotecoin/bips/blob/master/bip-0174.mediawiki).
+The current PSKT version (v0) is defined in BIP 174.

 For simplicity, the destination address is taken from the `participant_1` wallet in the code above, but it can be any valid koyotecoin address.

-The `walletcreatefundedpsbt` RPC is used to create and fund a transaction in the PSBT format.
-It is the first step in creating the PSBT.
+The `walletcreatefundedpskt` RPC is used to create and fund a transaction in the PSKT format.
+It is the first step in creating the PSKT.

 ```bash
 balance=$(./src/koyotecoin-cli -signet -rpcwallet="multisig_wallet_01" getbalance)